ibm-cloud-docs/Backup/canceling-backup-service.md

 You can cancel your {{site.data.keyword.backup_full}} service at any time.
 The cancellation deletes your vault with the backed-up data and you can't log in to the Cloud Backup Portal with the canceled credentials either.
 {: shortdesc}

-If you cancel the virtual or the bare metal server that the {{site.data.keyword.backup_notm}] was provisioned for, your {{site.data.keyword.backup_notm}} is also canceled.
+If you cancel the virtual or the bare metal server that the {{site.data.keyword.backup_notm}} was provisioned for, your {{site.data.keyword.backup_notm}} is also canceled.
 Your vault with the backed-up data is deleted automatically.
 You cannot keep your backups to be used with a different server at a later time.
 {: note}

 ## Cancel the service in the UI